Best Task Management Software for 2022 – Comparison Chart

 All you have to do then is categorize your tasks based on the following criteria:

 - Important and urgent: You need to finish these tasks immediately or as soon as possible.
 They are problems, issues, and deadlines that must, by all means, be completed or else they could postpone or cancel a project altogether.
-Examples: project deadlines, tax deadlines, an angry group of clients, etc.
+Examples: project deadlines, tax deadlines, angry clients, etc.

 - Not important but urgent: These are tasks that need to be responded to immediately but don’t contribute to your final desired outcomes.
 Usually, these are interruptions, meetings, or activities meant to help other people and goals that are not related to the project you’re working on.
 It’s best to just assign them to other people who have free time or expertise for them.
-Examples: scheduling an interview, booking a flight, sending a pitch for someone else’s product, etc.
+Examples: scheduling an interview, booking a flight, sending a pitch, etc.

 - Not important or urgent: Now, if you were wondering under which category you’d put the main distractions, here it is.
 You can delete or leave these non-productive activities aside for the time being.
 Examples: coworker gossip, scrolling Facebook, changing your desktop’s background, etc.